Have an upcoming drug test? Worried about the amount of weed in your saliva? Let us help…

 How Does Saliva Drug Testing Work?

-DID YOU KNOW: It only takes 1–3 minutes to collect enough saliva to perform an accurate THC mouth swab test?
+DID YOU KNOW?
+It only takes 1–3 minutes to collect enough saliva to perform an accurate THC mouth swab test.

 So… How Long Does THC Stay in Your Saliva?

-Making Sense of the Results for Cannabis and Saliva Based Research
+Making Sense of the Results for Cannabis and Saliva-Based Research

 Cannabidiol (CBD) and cannabinol (CBN) levels also dropped more slowly among frequent marijuana users.
 These chemicals were, however, at undetectable levels in both groups after six and 10.5 hours, respectively.
-The most significant difference between the two groups involved THC-COOH levels.
-For occasional smokers, baseline THC-COOH was less than 0.1 ng/L. This number rose after smoking, peaking at a median 17.6 ng/L after five hours.
-However, for frequent smokers, THC-COOH levels were consistently higher, remaining closer to 100 ng/L both before and after smoking.
+The most significant difference between the two groups involved THC-COOH levels; for occasional smokers, baseline THC-COOH was less than 0.1 ng/L. This number rose after smoking, peaking at a median 17.6 ng/L after five hours.
+However, among frequent smokers THC-COOH levels were consistently higher, remaining closer to 100 ng/L both before and after smoking.

 All in all, the results of this study suggest that THC-COOH levels appear to peak in infrequent smokers while remaining stable among heavier users.
 Authors also note that examiners can detect THC in saliva from secondhand smoke, whereas they seemingly cannot with THC-COOH.
 To summarize, it appears that the amount of time weed stays in your saliva not only depends on how often and how heavily you smoke, but also on which specific metabolites examiners are testing for (THC or THC-COOH).

 Can You Reduce the Time That Weed Stays in Your Saliva?